knightazura/ghost-sdk/Admin-pages.md

 Markdown - obvious
 The ? icon does nothing
-!image[] places the dropzone but you cannot add an image- for now would be nice to have the basic uploader js to give the VIPs an initial feeling with documented limitations (also makes it look like something that is road-mapped for later in year is well on its way!)
+!image[] places the dropzone but you cannot add an image- for now would be nice to have the basic uploader js to give the VIPs an initial feeling with documented limitations (also makes it look like something that is road-mapped for later in year is well on its way!) **Quick Win 12**

 Preview - obvious
 Word Count seems to work

 ### Bottom nav bar

 Pencil icon allow to type and enter saves word to toolbar with option to delete.
-Not sure what this is used for.

-Settings Icon does nothing - Not sure it is needed here, seems like an overabundance of these icons.
+Not sure what this is used for and settings Icon does nothing - Not sure it is needed here, seems like an overabundance of these icons.
+We could hide these for now **Quick Win 11**

 Update post menu (Blue!) - all working or with appropriate alerts.
 Issues alerts [Issue #37](https://github.com/TryGhost/Ghost/issues/37)

 # Settings